Home

 Research

-Know the ins and outs of the program you are applying to, including the admissions requirements, curriculum and faculty before you start writing.
+Understand the program you are applying to, including the admissions requirements, curriculum, and faculty before you start writing.
 The more you know about the program, the more you can highlight what stands out to you about the program and what seems relevant to your career goals and the challenges you want to overcome with a legal education.

 Reflect